toggledbits/DelayLight/README.md

 ## Features and Operation ##

-DelayLight is a simple multi-instance plugin that does device on and off delay timing.
+DelayLight is a simple single-instance plugin that does load (switch, light) on and off delay timing.
 In its default configuration, it will react to a sensor device and turn on one or more configured devices for a selected *automatic* timing period.
 At the end of the period, a set of off commands is sent to a list of devices.
 A re-trip of the sensor during the automatic timing period restarts the timer.
-So, when used in conjunction with a motion sensor, it will, for example, turn on one or more lights, and then sometime later, when no motion has been detected, turn them off.
+So, when used in conjunction with a motion sensor, it will, for example, turn on one or more lights, keep them on when subsequent trips of the sensor indicate ongoing occupancy of the room, and then sometime later, when no motion has been detected, turn them off.

-A separate manual timing delay is possible by activating one of the controlled lights manually.
+A separate manual timing delay is initiated by activating one of the controlled lights manually.
 If DelayLight is not already in a timing cycle, it starts a *manual* timing cycle, but does *not* turn on the "on" list devices.
-During manual timing, a trip of a configured sensor or a change to another controlled light will cause the timing to be extended.
-At the end of timing, all devices on the off list are turned off.
+During manual timing, a trip of a configured sensor or a change to another controlled light will cause the timing to be extended (the event indicates ongoing presence).
+At the end of timing, all devices on the "off" list are turned off.

-Why separate on and off lists?
+Why separate "on" and "off" lists?
 Many of the rooms I control are presence-supervised with motion sensors.
 These rooms have a lot of lights, and when I enter them at night, I usually only need one light to come on.
-The "on" list acts like a scene for that purpose: when a configured sensor trips, only the "on" list devices are turned on.
-The "off" list, then, allows me to specify all of the lights in the room, so that when the room later becomes unoccupied, I'm assured that *all* of the room's lights are turned off, not just the light that came on with motion.
-That also means that if any light in the room is turned on manually, a manual timing cycle is started.
+The "on" list acts like a simple scene for that purpose: when a configured sensor trips, only the "on" list devices are turned on.
+The "off" list, then, allows me to specify all of the lights in the room, so that when the room is later determined to be unoccupied, I'm assured that *all* of the room's lights are turned off, not just the light that came on with motion.
+That also means that if *any* light on either the "on" list or the "off" list is turned on manually, a *manual* timing cycle is started.

+As a single-instance plugin, DelayLight is intended to be light on system resources (no pun intended).
+A single copy of the plugin runs all of the configured timers in the system.
+In fact, a single Vera timer/delay task is used to manage timing for all of the configured timer sub-devices as well, so even with a large number of rooms, some with more than one timer, the in-memory footprint of the plugin is relatively small.
+In my own home, I currently have 16 timer devices across 9 rooms.

-### Reboot/Reload Behavior ###
+### Reboot/Reload Survivability ###

 DelayLight's most important feature, arguably, is that its timing survives restarts of Luup or the Vera itself.
 If a reload occurs during a timing cycle, DelayLight will attempt to pick up where it left off and turn the lights off at the expected scheduled time.
 If DelayLight